English as a Second Language

 ESL 124 : Advanced English Written Expression

-This course is designed to prepare students for ENG 091, ENG 092, or ENG 101.
+This course is designed to prepare students for ESL126, ENG 092/ENG101, or ENG 101.
+Students will apply standard English academic writing structures to compose paragraphs, essays and apply MLA standards to written assignments.
 As part of the final assessment in ESL 124, students will submit a Writing Portfolio that represents their writing development through the semester.
-The Portfolio will be evaluated by ESL instructors as well as members of the English Department.
+Portfolios will be evaluated by either or both ESL and English Department faculty.
 The evaluation of the Portfolio will determine if the student passes ESL 124.
-Prerequisite: ESL 014 with a C- or better or permission of the instructor, or an ESL writing test score of 5.
+Prerequisite: ESL 014 with a C- or better or permission of the instructor, or an ESL writing test score of 4-5.
 Three lecture hours per week.
 Instructional Support Fee applies.
 Gen. Ed.
 Competencies Met: Human Expression.

 Credits